devtrpthi/node-hello/README.md

 Repo to learn node.js.
-Would add the steps later.
+Would add the steps later on!